elastic/rally-tracks/tsdb/README.md

 head -n 1000 documents-sorted.json > documents-sorted-1k.json
 ```

-Finally you'll also need a deduped version of the data in order to to support the `ingest_mode` that benchmarks ingesting into a tsdb data stream (`data_stream`).
-Use the `dedupe.py` tool in the `_tools` directory.
-This tool needs `documents-sorted.json` as input via standard in and generates a deduped
+Finally you'll also need a deduped version of the data in order to to support the `ingest_mode` that
+benchmarks ingesting into a tsdb data stream (`data_stream`).
+Use the `dedupe.py` tool in the
+`_tools` directory.
+This tool needs `documents-sorted.json` as input via standard in and generates a
-varians via standard out.
+deduped variant via standard out.

 ```
 cat documents-sorted.json | dedupe.py > documents-sorted-deduped.json